© Thames Valley Writers’ Circle

 Although the above points are specifically aimed at entries for the Barbara

-useful guide for other events as well.
+a useful guide for other events as well.